 We are always looking for volunteers to help us run the service.
 If you would like to volunteer please contact us to discuss opportunities within the service and when our next training dates are.

 The service can offer short term support interventions.
 Unfortunately we do not have the provisions to provide on-going long-term support on a weekly basis.
-If you require this level of support we suggest undergoing a Fair Access to Care Services eligibility assessment.
+If you require this level of support we suggest undergoing a Care Needs eligibility assessment.
 This can be arranged by contacting your local council’s Social and Community Services Team.

 Drop in every 1st and 3rd Thursday of the month